skoolkid/skoolkit/sphinx/source/commands.rst

                           Set the User-Agent header.
     -V, --version         Show SkoolKit version number and exit.

-Note that `tap2sna.py` cannot read data from TZX block types 0x15 (direct recording), 0x18 (CSW recording) or 0x19 (generalized data block).
+Note that `tap2sna.py` cannot read data from TZX block types 0x18 (CSW recording) or 0x19 (generalized data block).

 By default, `tap2sna.py` attempts to load a tape exactly as a 48K Spectrum would (see :ref:`tap2sna-sim-load`).
 If that doesn't work, the ``--ram`` option